astrails/mac-install/README.markdown

 This is a step by step guide which was written by me for myself mostly, with the intent to use and update it whenever I install a new mac.

-    Note: Those instructions were last applied on a fresh Mountain Lion BacBook Pro.
+    Note: Those instructions were last applied on a fresh Mountain Lion MacBook Pro.

 <a name=top></a>
 ## Contents